What Do People Do?

 Public Life

-Constitution Day is an official public holiday in Poland, so schools, banks, government offices and most private businesses are closed.
+May 1 is an official public holiday in Poland, so schools, banks, government offices and most private businesses are closed.
 There is a trade prohibition on public holidays in Poland.
 People intending to travel via public transport during public holidays must check with the public transit authorities on any changes to time schedules.

 Background